-Online dealer auctions are becoming a preferred way for auto buyers to purchase used, salvage and like-new vehicles.
+Online dealer auctions are becoming a preferred way for auto buyers to purchase used, salvage, and like-new vehicles.
 The reasons are obvious.
-In addition to offering unparalleled choice and convenience, these auctions present the opportunity for incredible savings.
-In fact, most auto buyers find that they’re able to save thousands of dollars.
+In addition to offering unparalleled choice and convenience, a dealer auction online is an opportunity for savings.
+Also, most auto buyers find that they’re able to save thousands of dollars.

 In order for those savings to be worth it, though, you’ve got to make a smart purchase.
 For this reason, it’s important to examine the history of any vehicle upon which you’d like to bid.
 Only by doing this can you ensure that the deal you’re getting is in actuality a deal.
 What key facts do you want to know about a vehicle?
 Let’s take a look…